cytoscape/cytoscape-manual/docs/Node_and_Edge_Column_Data.md

 2. Select a data file.
 The file can be either a text or Excel (.xls/.xlsx) file.
+    Alternatively, you can simply drag and drop the file into the **Table Panel**.

 3. In the **Target Table Data** section, choose where to import the data to.
 You can choose an existing network collection, a specific